1 dead, 1 in custody after shooting outside CVS in Peachtree City - NewsBreak

 A Channel 2 Action News photographer captured crime scene tape up in front of the store.

-Police said the victim and the suspect knew each other and argument led up to the shooting.
-Neither the victim nor shooter have been identified.
+Police said the victim and the suspect knew each other and an argument led up to the shooting.
+Neither the victim nor the shooter have been identified.

 Police said there is no threat to the public.
 It is unclear when the scene will clear.